Lower Maumee River Sediment Remediation Project

 • Historical operations- Years ago, industrial and commercial operations along the shoreline of the Lower Maumee River caused chemicals to make their way into the water and eventually settle into the river bottom sediments where they can impact plants and animals.

-• Chemicals in sediment- The main chemicals of concern are heavy metals, polychlorinated biphenyls (PCBs) and polyaromatic hydrocarbons (PAHs).
-These are found in sediments at the sites in concentrations above levels that have been determined to be safe for people and aquatic organisms.
+• Chemicals in sediment- The main chemicals of concern for this project are heavy metals, polychlorinated biphenyls (PCBs) and polyaromatic hydrocarbons (PAHs).
+These are found in Maumee River sediments at the sites in concentrations above levels that have been determined to be safe for people and aquatic organisms.

 How will the pollution be removed and where will it go?